 What is a decree absolute?
 Step-by-step guide

-When you receive your decree absolute or final order certificate, it means that you are legally divorced or that your civil partnership has been dissolved.
-You are only able to apply for your decree absolute six weeks and one day after your decree nisi date.
+A decree absolute is what the new final order certificate used to be called.
+When you receive your decree absolute it means that you are legally divorced or that your civil partnership has been dissolved.
+You are only able to apply for your decree absolute six weeks and one day after your conditional order date (previously called the decree nisi).

-No-fault divorce was introduced on the 6th of April 2022 and as part of the changes, the language used on the forms has been updated.
-The decree absolute is now called the final order, and the decree nisi is now called the conditional order, under the new system.
+No-fault divorce was introduced on the 6th of April 2022 and as part of the changes, the language used on the forms was updated.
+Under the new system, the decree absolute is called the final order, and the decree nisi is called the conditional order.
 If you're on the previous journey, your application and certificate will still be called the decree absolute.

 In this blog, we are looking at the previous system and terminology, before the introduction of no-fault divorce.
-If you applied for your divorce after the 6th of April 2022, you can read our guide on applying for your final order here.
+If you applied for your divorce after the 6th of April 2022, you can read our guide on applying for your final order.

-Step one: The divorce/ dissolution petition (legal form is called ‘D8’)
+Step one: The divorce or dissolution petition (the legal form is called ‘D8’)

-To start the legal process of ending your marriage or civil partnership, you will need to submit a divorce/ dissolution petition to the court.
-Read our step-by-step on how to do this here.
+To start the legal process of ending your marriage or civil partnership, you will need to submit a divorce or dissolution petition to the court.
+Read our step-by-step guide on how to do this.

 Step two: The acknowledgement of service (the legal form is called ‘D10’)

-When the courts receive your petition (now called the divorce application) and court fee (you may be entitled to a discount on the £593 court fee), the other person will receive a document through post.
-If you have applied online then they will receive a letter with login details so that they can acknowledge that they have received the petition online.
-If you have posted your divorce petition to court, they will need to fill in the form sent to them and return it to the owning court.
+When the courts receive your petition – which is now called the divorce application – and court fee (you may be entitled to a discount on the £593 court fee), your ex-partner will receive a document through the post.
+If you’ve applied online, then they will receive a letter with login details so that they can acknowledge that they have received the petition online.
+If you have posted your divorce petition to court, they will need to fill in the form sent to them and return it to the court.

-Step three: decree nisi stage (legal forms are referred to as a ‘D84’ and ‘D80’)
+Step three: decree nisi stage (the legal forms are called ‘D84’ and ‘D80’)

 Your decree nisi pronouncement date allows you to proceed with the following:

-- At this point, if you have finances to sort out, you can submit your consent order to the court for a judge to review.
-A consent order is a legally binding document that formalises your financial split and ends future claims.
+- If you have finances to sort out, you can submit your consent order to the court for a judge to review.
+A consent order is a legally binding document that formalises your financial split and stops the possibility of future claims.

-- The countdown for when you are able to apply for the decree absolute starts.
-Couples must wait six weeks and one day after their decree nisi pronouncement date before they can submit their application for the decree absolute.
-See this as a cooling-off period, it’s your final chance to reconsider whether the relationship is definitely over.
+- The countdown for when you can apply for your decree absolute or final order starts on your decree nisi pronouncement date.
+Couples must wait six weeks and one day after this date before they can submit their application for the decree absolute.
+See this as a cooling-off period – it’s your last chance to reconsider.

-Step four: decree absolute (legal form is referred to as a ‘D36’)
+Step four: decree absolute (the legal form is called ‘D36’)

 If you have applied for your divorce by post, then the below steps will help you fill out your decree absolute.
-The decree absolute application form (also called the D36 form) is the most straightforward form in the divorce process.
-You will need to fill in all the details including:
+The decree absolute application form, also called the D36 form, is the most straightforward in the divorce process.
+You will need to fill in all the details, including:

-- The name of the court that you’re processing the divorce/dissolution through (you can find details of this on other paperwork, for example, your decree nisi paperwork
+- The name of the court that you’re processing your divorce/dissolution through.You can find details of this on your other paperwork, for example, your decree nisi paperwork.

-- The case number (again this can be found on the other documents received from the court)
+- The case number.
+This can be found on your other paperwork too

-- Name of the petitioner (the person who started the process)
+- Name of the petitioner, which means the person who started the divorce process

-- Name of the respondent (the other person)
+- Name of the respondent or the other person

-- Name of the co-respondent - only relevant if you’ve used adultery as the reason for divorce and have chosen to name the other person
+- Name of the co-respondent.
+This is only relevant if you’ve used adultery as the reason for divorce and have chosen to name the other person

 - You’ll then need to indicate if the petitioner or respondent is applying for the decree absolute